ihmc-scale/act-up-model/README.md

     <INFO> [12:16:43] scale-act-up-interface - Starting SCALE model listener on port 21952

-you should be ready to go.
+you should be ready to go; note that it will take a few seconds to get itself ready to listen for connections.
 Once Christian has supplied the real model this may need a little modification; we'll see.
 To make it more loquacious, spitting out lots of debugging status and the like, instead run

     ./debug.sh

-In Windows these shells won't work, and you'll have to make a suitable replacement.
+In Windows these shell scripts won't work, and you'll have to make a suitable replacement.
 I doubt it would be difficult, but I'm clueless about all things Windows.

-To kill the thing just use control-C; it should come down reasonably gracefully if you've used SBCL, maybe with a little less grace in other Lisp implementations.
+To kill the thing just use control-C; it should come down reasonably gracefully if you've used SBCL, perhaps with a little less grace in other Lisp implementations.

 If you want to use a different port just supply the number as the sole argument to `run.sh` or `debug.sh`; for example, to use port 9999